Natalia Pushkina: Prior to marriage

 Natalia (Natalya) Goncharova was born on in the village of Karian in Tambov Governorate (in present-day Znamensky District, Tambov Oblast), where her family lived during the occupation of Moscow by the forces of Napoleon.
-Her father, Nikolay Afanasievich Goncharov, a scion of the noble family of paper manufacturing business owners from Kaluga, was pronounced demented in 1815; the household was managed by his wife, Natalia Ivanovna Zagryazhskaya, an imperious lady of with connections within Muscovite nobility.
+Her father, Nikolay Afanasievich Goncharov, a scion of the noble family of paper manufacturing business owners from Kaluga, was pronounced demented in 1815; the household was managed by his wife, Natalia Ivanovna Zagryazhskaya, an imperious lady with connections within Muscovite nobility.

 Natalie (as she was familiarly known) met Alexander Pushkin at the age of 16, when she was one of the most talked-about beauties of Moscow.
 A.N.
 Muraviev recalls: "Pushkin himself, after the turbulent years of his youth, was passionately in love with the Moscow beauty Goncharova, who could really serve as an ideal of perfect Greek beauty, and he expressed his heartfelt mood in an original way with a light couplet: